picselliahq/picsellia-end-to-end-project/README.md

 ![export as model](/docs/deployment-options.png)

-then enter a confidence threshold to filter predictions below and avoid noise.
+Enter a confidence threshold to filter predictions below and avoid noise.

 Once the deployment is executed, you should be forwarded to the deployment interface of your model as shown below: